Bishop (chess): Good bishop and bad bishop

-In the position from the game Krasenkow versus Zvjaginsev, a thicket of black pawns hems in Black's bishop on c8, so Black is effectively playing with one piece fewer than White.
+In the position from the game Krasenkow–Zvjaginsev, FIDE World Chess Championship 2004, a thicket of black pawns hems in Black's bishop on c8, so Black is effectively playing with one piece fewer than White.
 Although the black pawns also obstruct the white bishop on e2, it has many more attacking possibilities, and thus is a good bishop vis-à-vis Black's bad bishop.
 Black resigned after another ten moves.